 Diabetes is the leading cause of foot infections.
 Data suggests that 25% of all those living with diabetes may expect to develop foot infection, sometimes in their lifetime.
 Nevertheless, there is a considerable difference in the severity of the infection between individuals.
 There are significant differences in the diabetes severity.

-In diabetes, foot infection occurs primarily due to changes in the blood supply.
+In diabetes, foot infection or diabetic foot wounds and ulcers occurs primarily due to changes in the blood supply.
 Peripheral vasculopathy causes significantly reduced blood flow to the feet.
 It means a reduced supply of nutrients, slow immune response, and thus considerable risk of developing the infection.

 It is also worth understanding that diabetes foot infections may continue to progress if not managed adequately.
 Moreover, there are high chances of having multiple antibiotic-resistant infections.
 Studies suggest that about one-third of those infected have methicillin-resistant Staphylococcus aureus.
 Additionally, these wounds are infected by gram-negative bacilli and even anaerobes.
 Thus, diabetic food infections tend to be polymicrobial.